mauriciog88u1/Kafka-Sports-Predictor/README.md

 ## What I Would Do Differently Next Time
 - Use a Random Forest algorithm with proper train/test splits for real machine learning
-- Integrate a database (e.g., PostgreSQL ) for persistent storage
+- Integrate a database (e.g., PostgreSQL or Firestore) for persistent storage
 - Implement real-time event updates via WebSockets or Server-Sent Events instead of polling
-- Add authentication headers for secure API endpoints
+- Add authentication headers (e.g., JWT) for secure API endpoints
 - Set up GitHub–GCP integrations for CI/CD and automated deployments
 - Refactor code to follow clean code principles and improve maintainability
 - Increase test coverage with unit, integration, and end-to-end tests
+- Explore Kafka Streams for more advanced, stateful stream processing
+- Add JSON schema validation for all API request and response payloads